 "Okay, so Sectionals," Rachel began as they walked out of the classroom together, Rachel still carrying Santana's makeup bag for her.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, hbm1396Write a Review